skylryct0/pixelpet/README.md

 ## Documentation

 The code is the documentation.
-If you want a reflection though, see REFLECTION.md.

 ## Usage/Examples